RTK - base/rover with U-blox GNSS receivers

 ubxtool -z CFG-TMODE-MODE,0 | grep UBX-ACK-ACK:

-# reference cooridnates set to ECEF
+# reference coordinates set to ECEF

 ubxtool -z CFG-TMODE-POS_TYPE,0 | grep UBX-ACK-ACK: